wlee88/the-movie-db/README.md

 - Behaviour subject store for keeping track of the user search time - this persists history when the user clicks a movie.
 - Theme color on chrome android.
+- Clickable icon to go back to the homepage.
 - A 404 page.
 - CI/CD pipeline for quick and easy deployment straight to AWS S3.